neumannLizzie/conditional-covariance/README.md

 In this step, we extract the steel surface temperature data and the modal data from the downloaded data set.
-The time stamp is changed to POSIXt format.
-We use only the data from before the retrofitting, Oct 2nd, 2018 - May 14th, 2019.
+The time stamp is changed to POSIXlt format.
+Here, we use only the data before the retrofitting, Oct 2nd, 2018 - May 14th, 2019.

 ``` r